lloyd-g/stm32-connector/cdctest/readme.md

 In the telnet session issue a reset halt command.

-> reset halt
+reset halt

-> flash write_image erase cdctest.bin 0x08000000
+flash write_image erase cdctest.bin 0x08000000

 and restart

-> reset run
+reset run

 unplug replug and dmesg
+dmesg | grep -i usb
 some where in the usb bits
 you should find the device